dhowfeekhasan/RAG-Chatbot-for-Multi-Format-Document-QA-using-Model-Context-Protocol/README.md

      ├── logs/ # Auto-generated interaction logs
      └── requirements.txt

-👨‍💻 Developer
-Developed by Dhowfeek Hasan

 📝 License
 This project is for educational and demonstration purposes.
-Reach out if you plan to use commercially.